getludic/ludic/README.md

 **Documentation**: https://getludic.dev/docs/

+---

+*"I've just composed my first `PageLayout` component and I have no words!"*

+– Igor Davydenko

+---

 Ludic is a lightweight framework for building HTML pages with a component approach similar to [React](https://react.dev/).
 It is built to be used together with [htmx.org](https://htmx.org/) so that developers don't need to write almost any JavaScript to create dynamic web services.
 Its potential can be leveraged together with its web framework which is a wrapper around the powerful [Starlette](https://www.starlette.io/) framework.
 It is built with the latest Python 3.12 features heavily incorporating typing.

 > [!IMPORTANT]